laurel-thomson/ThymeSaver/README.md

 # ThymeSaver

 This is a recipe, meal planning, pantry, and shopping list management app for Android.
-It allows the user to schedule meals and automatically calculates a shopping list based on the needed ingredients and the contents of the user's pantry.
+It allows users to store their recipes, keep track of their pantry contents, schedule their meals for the week, and create a shopping list.
+The shopping list automatically populates based on the ingredients in the recipes that have been scheduled for the week and the contents of the pantry.

+Download the app from the Google Play Store for free! https://play.google.com/store/apps/details?id=thomson.laurel.beth.thymesaver